-Schumer said the average distance between rows of seats has dropped from 35 inches in the 1970s to a current average of about 16.5 inches.
-He argues that the requirement is needed to stop airlines from shrinking seats and seat pitch, the distance between rows of seats on airplanes, even further.
+Schumer said seat pitch—the distance between a point on an airline seat and the same spot on the seat in front of it—has dropped from 35 inches in the 1970s to a current average of closer to 31 inches, and seat width has gone from 18.5 inches to about 16.5 inches.
+He argues that the requirement is needed to stop airlines from shrinking those numbers even further.

 “They’re like sardines,” Schumer said of airplane passengers.
 “It’s no secret that airlines are looking for more ways to cut costs, but they shouldn’t be cutting inches of legroom and seat width in the process … It’s time for the FAA to step up and stop this deep-seated problem from continuing.”

 Currently, there are no federal limits on how close an airline’s row of seats can be or how wide an airline’s seat must be.

 Schumer pointed to a practice used by some airlines in which passengers are charged more money for seats with extra legroom.
 He says that exemplifies the problem.